 Here are some photos of the workbook.

 You really need the kit to tell you what to do with the workbook though.
-I bought my kit new for over $300, but have used it with 6 kids so I think it's a great deal.
 The teacher book told me what to do and I followed it and amazingly my kids learned to read!
 Some of my older children love to read and sometimes have two or three books going at a time.

 Keep in mind this is what I chose to use for homeschooling my children, it doesn't mean you have to.
 You get to choose what you want to teach.
 Just have fun and Happy homeschooling!